Borderline Personality Disorder Treatment

 People living with BPD may struggle with past trauma.
 They may have been taught their emotions aren’t justified or they’re overreacting.
 This can make people feel defective or faulty.
 Dialectical behavior therapy sends a different message.
 It encourages you to recognize extreme emotions.
 Dialectical behavior therapy teaches you to have compassion for yourself.
 You learn to manage extreme feelings.

 DBT is a particularly effective treatment option for borderline personality disorder.
-Research suggests DBT can be effective in helping reduce many common BPD symptoms, including:
+Research suggests treating BPD with DBT can be effective for a number of reasons.
+Dialectical behavior therapy can improve emotion regulation and reduce many common BPD symptoms, including:

 - Suicidal behavior